wbor-fm/wbor-failsafe-notifier/README.md

 Ideally, a member of station management should be notified when source B becomes active, as it indicates a failure with the audio console (since it stopped producing a signal).
 This is where some handy scripting comes in!

 On the rear of the Failsafe Gadget is a DB9 logic port that can be used to monitor which source is currently active (amongst other things).
-Using a few jumper wires and a Raspberry Pi, we can read the logic port status in Python.
+Using a few jumper wires and an ARM single-board computer (e.g. a Raspberry Pi), we can read the logic port status in Python.
 In our case, we want to send a message to a Discord channel, GroupMe group, or publish to a RabbitMQ exchange when the B source becomes active so that management can investigate the issue in person (and in a timely manner).

 ![Failsafe Gadget DB9 Pinout](/images/aa-pinout.png)

-If you don't have a Pi with GPIO pins, you can also use a [FT232H USB to JTAG serial converter](https://amazon.com/dp/B09XTF7C1P), like we did, since our Pi is inside a case.
+If you don't have direct access to GPIO pins, you can also use a [FT232H USB to JTAG serial converter](https://amazon.com/dp/B09XTF7C1P), like we did, since our board is inside a case.
 Consequently, our code and instructions will be written with that in mind.

 ## Notification Options